xFallen54x/advanced-sidebars/README.md

 ## Why use Advanced Sidebars?

--   Ever wanted to make your own sidebar like the ones on server but don't know were to Start well this pack will help you make that come true.
+-   Ever wanted to make your own sidebar like the ones on Servers but don't know were to Start well this pack will help you make that come true.
 -   Easy to setup

 ## Getting started